Bexhill West branch line

 The Bexhill West branch line was a short double-track branch line which was opened on 1 June 1902.
 It was built by the Crowhurst, Sidley & Bexhill Railway under the patronage of the South Eastern Railway.
 The Chief Engineer to the project was Lt Col Arthur John Barry.
 Diverging from the Hastings Line at Crowhurst, an intermediate station at Sidley was served before the terminus was reached at Bexhill West.
 The line was closed under the Beeching Axe on 15 June 1964.

 History

 Background

-In the late nineteenth century, Bexhill had expanded rapidly.
+In the late 19th century, Bexhill had expanded rapidly.
 The town had been served by the London, Brighton and South Coast Railway since the opening of Bexhill Central on 27 June 1846.
 In 1896, a line was promoted by the Crowhurst, Sidley and Bexhill Railway, which was nominally independent.
 The scheme was supported by the South Eastern Railway, which entered into an operating arrangement with the London, Chatham and Dover Railway which came into effect on 1 January 1899, forming the South Eastern and Chatham Railway.
-The Crowhurst, Sidley & Bexhill Railway Company was incorporated in 1897, and permission was granted in that year for the line's construction.
+The Crowhurst, Sidley and Bexhill Railway Company was incorporated in 1897, and permission was granted in the Crowhurst, Sidley and Bexhill Railway Act 1897 (60 & 61 Vict. c. cvii) for the line's construction.
 Lt Col Arthur John Barry was appointed as Chief Engineer to the project.